jsleeio/go-eagle/README.md

 # compatibility

-At present the generated board files load just fine in Eagle 9.3.2 and 9.4.0 but are not accepted by [OSHPark](https://oshpark.com/)'s Eagle board loader.
+At present the generated board files load just fine in Eagle 9.3.2+ (probably many earlier versions also!) but are _not_ accepted by [OSHPark](https://oshpark.com/)'s Eagle board loader.
 I'm not sure why this is, but it's most likely *not* OSHPark's fault, so please *don't* complain to them if you try to use this.
 Just generate some Gerber files instead.

 # to-do

 * exhaustively scan the Eagle DTD and add the various missing items
+* ability to define custom panel formats, eg. to fit a specific custom enclosure
 * BOM generation tool

 # copyright